-Flows: We want to ensure that Cowichan River summer flows are maintained at levels that support the needs of people and fish.
+We want to ensure that Cowichan River summer flows are maintained at levels that support the needs of people and fish.

 Manage water reserves in Cowichan Lake such that the rate of flow in the Cowichan River never falls below 7 cubic meters per second.
 Seasonal flows throughout the Cowichan-Koksilah watershed support the needs of communities and aquatic ecosystems.

 Indicators:

-1. Water reserves in Cowichan Lake are managed such that the rate of flow into the Cowichan River meets the soft targets established in the Cowichan Water Use Plan (2018), delivering, at minimum, the following flow regime:
+Water reserves in Cowichan Lake are managed such that the rate of flow into the Cowichan River meets the soft targets established in the Cowichan Water Use Plan (2018), delivering, at minimum, the following flow regime:

-March & April: 25 cms (cubic meters / second)

-May 1 - June 15: 15 cms

-June 15 - arrival of fall rain: 7 cms
+March & April: 25 cms (cubic meters / second) May 1 - June 15: 15 cms June 15 - arrival of fall rain: 7 cms

 2. The Koksilah watershed is managed so as to deliver rates of flow defined as required Environmental flows (E-flows) as per Water Sustainability Planning process currently underway.

-Riparian Health: We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats. • 50% of intact riparian habitats protected by 2021. • 10% of impacted riparian habitats restored by 2021.
+We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats.

+- 50% of intact riparian habitats protected by 2021. - 10% of impacted riparian habitats restored by 2021.

+"Watershed IQ" Target: We want Cowichan watershed residents to increasingly know and value their watershed.
+We can't fully value what we don't understand.

+- All Grade 4/5 students are provided with a hands-on watershed experience. - Cowichan residents increasingly know and value their watershed.

 We want to protect and restore fully functioning streamside, lakefront, wetland, and estuary habitats.

+Interim Indicators:

-Interim Indicators: 1.
-Area estimates of protected riparian habitats along Cowichan River, Cowichan Lake, and Koksilah River, and their major tributaries, are available.
-2. Area estimates of successfully restored riparian areas along Cowichan River, Cowichan Lake, and Koksilah River, and their major tributaries are available.
+- 1. Area estimates of protected riparian habitats along Cowichan River, Cowichan Lake, and Koksilah River, and their major tributaries, are available. - 2.
+Area estimates of successfully restored riparian areas along Cowichan River, Cowichan Lake, and Koksilah River, and their major tributaries are available.

 The people of the Cowichan Valley understand and value that their well-being is interconnected with the well-being of their watershed.
 Mukw' stem 'o' slhilhukw'tul, everything is interconnected.

+Indicators:

-Indicators: All students in grade 2 participate in at least one place-based learning experience to form a connection to their watershed.
-All students in grade 9 participate in an outdoor place-based experience to help them understand how their well-being is interconnected with their watershed.
+- 1. All students in grade 2 participate in at least one placebased learning experience to form a connection to their watershed. - 2.
+All students in grade 9 participate in an outdoor placebased experience to help them understand how their well-being is interconnected with their watershed. - 3.
 An annual tally is kept to track the overall educational and stewardship opportunities offered to help residents of all ages understand and value their watershed.

+Wise Water Use

-Wise Water Use: We want Cowichan watershed residents to use water wisely.
+We want Cowichan watershed residents to use water wisely.

 Reduce annual residential consumption to less than 263 litres per person per day by 2018.
-No update - This target and Working Group have been paused since the conclusion of the 2014-2018 Cowichan Water Challenge, and the creation of a new CVRD Regional Drinking Water and Watershed service.
+Revision Pending - This target and Working Group have been paused since the conclusion of the 2014-2018 Cowichan Water Challenge, and the creation of a new CVRD Regional Drinking Water and Watershed service.
+(But we still want residents to use water wisely!)